kopithe/fn-instant-performance-mode/README.md

 ## 🛠️ Explanation

 - 🚀 **Dynamic Console Title**: Uses a randomly generated console title that changes every 0.25 seconds.
-- 🔄 **Automatic Updater**: Checks the software version against a server-hosted version (e.g., using [netlify.app](https://www.netlify.com/)).
+- 🔄 **Automatic Updater**: Checks the software version against a server-hosted version (e.g. using [netlify.app](https://www.netlify.com/)).
 Notifies the user if an update is available.
 - 🎮 **Graphics Mode Selection**: Allows users to choose between Performance Mode and DirectX 11.
 Downloads necessary files and configures settings to optimize gameplay.
 - 🧹 **Cleanup**: Automatically deletes all temporary files and folders after configuration.